 How Nicotine Helps Your Brain

 In one blind study of elderly non-smoking subjects with mild cognitive impairment (MCI), participants who were given nicotine patches for 6 months were shown to have improved attention and psychomotor speed.
 They also regained 46% of normal longterm memory for their age.
 The control group who had placebo patches got 26% worse.
-Of course, here we're talking about patches, not cigarettes - which means it may be time to ditch your Pall Malls for one of those fancy new e-cigarettes, which contain nicotine but fewer poisonous additives.
+Of course, here we're talking about patches, not cigarettes - which means it may be time to ditch your Pall Malls for one of those fancy new e-cigarettes, which contain nicotine but fewer poisonous additives (allegedly).
 To ease your cravings, you can even get them flavored like tobacco, or like mango or birthday cake or whatever that smell is supposed to be.
 Just make sure to blow that ~vape~ away from my face, pal.

 Also, they'll be like that for about 8 whole hours, which is a third of each day (and, in turn, presumably a third of their whole life).
-They'll probably wake up at a reasonable time).
-And also, since you're going to be up so late tonight, you'll probably be asleep tomorrow when that guy is up, about, and eating lunch (not to mention his breakfast).
+They'll probably wake up at a reasonable time - but since you're going to be up so late tonight, you'll probably be asleep tomorrow when that guy is up, about, and eating lunch (not to mention his breakfast).

 You'll sleep right through the LA Marathon, through Saturday morning cartoons, the Thanksgiving Day Parade, and a pick-up game with your friends.
 You won't be able to stop your mom from telling you how the whole world is going on without you, passing by right outside your window.
 Get out of bed already, she'll say.
 Get a job.

 While scientists don't fully understand the nuances of sleep or exactly how it affects our bodies, they do know that a lack of sleep can have many detrimental side effects.

 A 2000 study in new Zealand found that people who drove vehicles after being awake for 17-19 hours performed worse than those with blood alcohol levels of .05 - the legal limit for drunk driving in most Western European countries.